Systemic Support for Britain's Nonstandard Workers

 -

-Local Authorities: Devolution of employment services frees far-sighted regional leaders to go beyond jobs and support all their work-seekers.
+Local Control: Devolution of employment services frees far-sighted regional leaders to go beyond jobs and support all their work-seekers.

-Trying to deliver all this - plus economic growth - while supporting only job-seekers lucky enough to have regular availability for work is odd.
+Trying to deliver these aims - plus faster growth - while supporting only job-seekers lucky enough to have regular availability for work is odd.
 We, the London nonprofit that emerged from the UK's lead in full-spectrum services, are developing a path back to serving Britain.
 We call our project UKFlexi.